-If for any reason your child cannot participate in Gym, a doctor's note must be provided.
+If for any reason your child cannot participate in Physical Education, a doctor's note must be provided.
 If your child is unable to participate in Physical Education (PE), your child will not be able to participate in recess or any PE-related afterschool activities.
+A doctor's note stating clearance will be required for your child to return to normal PE, afterschool sports and recess activities.